Full resolution versions of wildflower photos available on flickr.

-Also known as "Bronze Bells", this plant is marked by bell-shaped brown-purple flowers.
-Flowering stem is 6-16 in (15-40 cm) tall, with two or three grass-like basal leaves.
+Also known as "bronze bells", this plant is marked by bell-shaped brown-purple flowers.
+Flowering stem is 6-16 inches (15-40 cm) tall, with two or three grass-like basal leaves.
 Common in moist forests.

 This mycotrophic plant is usually found growing in clumps in old coniferous forests.
 A single stem grows to be 4-16 inches (10-40 cm) tall, and can range in color from yellowish-brown to the occasional bright red.

 Pippsissewa is a dwarf evergreen shrub, with elliptical, toothed, shiny green leaves.
 Each plant has a loose cluster of several whitish-pink to rose colored flowers.
 Commonly grows on well-drained forest slopes throughout the park.

 Also known as Menzies' pippsissewa, this dwarf shrub is smaller than its relative pippsissewa (C. umbellata), only growing to be about 6 inches (15cm) tall.
 Leaves are lance-shaped to oval, and bluish green.
 Flowers tend to be paler white-pink.
 Little pippsissewa is much less common than pippsissewa, though they can be found growing together in similar terrain.

 This shrubby rose has one to three pink flowers on each stem, with large petals about 0.3 inches (10 mm) long.
 Leaves have 5-7 toothed leaflets.
 Also known as wood rose, it commonly grows in open woods and forested slopes.